kevin-s-xu/SDM-2021-Generative-Tutorial/README.md

 1/8/2021: This tutorial has been re-scheduled for [SDM 2021](https://www.siam.org/conferences/cm/conference/sdm21), which is being held virtually.

-3/29/2020: This tutorial will no longer be offered since SDM 2020 has been canceled!
+~~3/29/2020: This tutorial will no longer be offered at SDM 2020 since it has been canceled!
 See https://sinews.siam.org/Details-Page/covid19 for more information regarding the status of SIAM conferences for 2020.
-We hope to offer this tutorial at a later time.
+We hope to offer this tutorial at a later time.~~

 ## Brief Description